ShaikhNomaan-png/DAA-LAB-Design-and-Analysis-of-Algorithms-/README.md

 - Branch and Bound
 - Graph Algorithms

-The repository serves as a complete reference for students, educators, and professionals seeking to understand the theoretical underpinnings and practical applications of algorithms.
+The repository serves as a reference for students, educators, and anyone interested in learning algorithmic techniques using Java.

 ---

 ## 📚 Contents

-- **Programs:** Well-commented code samples and lab solutions in Python and C++.
+- **Programs:** Well-commented Java code samples and lab solutions.
 - **Notes:** Concise explanations, theoretical summaries, and cheat sheets.
-- **Examples:** Step-by-step walkthroughs of important algorithms.
+- **Examples:** Step-by-step walkthroughs of important algorithms in Java.
 - **Assignments:** Sample problems and solutions for hands-on learning.

 ---

 ## 🛠️ Technologies Used

-- **Languages:** Python, C++
+- **Language:** Java (8+)
-- **Tools:** Jupyter Notebook, GCC/G++, VS Code, PyCharm
+- **Tools:** Eclipse, IntelliJ IDEA, VS Code
-- **Visualization:** Graph plotting libraries for algorithm analysis (e.g., matplotlib)

 ---